-Watch Polaris Industries' (NYS: PII) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Tuesday, Oct.
-18. Polaris Industries designs, engineers, and manufactures off-road vehicles, including all-terrain vehicles, side-by-side vehicles for recreational and utility use, snowmobiles, and motorcycles.
+Polaris Industries (NYS: PII) will try to beat its earnings estimates for the fifth consecutive quarter.
+The company will unveil its latest earnings on Wednesday, Jan.
+25. Polaris Industries designs, engineers, and manufactures off-road vehicles, including all terrain vehicles, side-by-side vehicles for recreational and utility use, snowmobiles, and motorcycles.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back Polaris Industries, with nine of 10 rating it a buy and the remainder rating it a hold.
+- Buy, sell, or hold?: Analysts strongly back Polaris Industries, with 10 of 11 rating it a buy and the remainder rating it a hold.
 Analysts like Polaris Industries better than competitor Brunswick overall.
-Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.
+Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

-Revenue forecasts: On average, analysts predict $693.1 million in revenue this quarter.
-That would represent a rise of 19.5% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $752.7 million in revenue this quarter.
+That would represent a rise of 21.7% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.85 per share.
-Estimates range from $0.80 to $0.91.
+- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.89 per share.
+Estimates range from $0.79 to $0.99.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 89.4% assigning it an "outperform" rating.
-The community at large backs the All-Stars with 86.4% awarding it a rating of "outperform."
-Fools have embraced Polaris Industries, though the message boards have been quiet lately with only 96 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock with 93% assigning it an "outperform" rating.
+The community at large agrees with the All-Stars with 86.9% awarding it a rating of "outperform."
+Fools are bullish on Polaris Industries and haven't been shy with their opinions lately, logging 102 posts in the past 30 days.
 Despite the majority sentiment in favor of Polaris Industries, the stock has a middling CAPS rating of three out of five stars.

-Polaris Industries' profit has risen year over year by an average of 76.3% over the past five quarters.
-The company upped its gross margin by three percentage points in the last quarter.
-Revenue rose 41.1% while cost of sales rose 35.4% to $430.3 million from a year earlier.
+Polaris Industries' profit has risen year over year by an average of 74.2% over the past five quarters.
+The company upped its gross margin by 2.4 percentage points in the last quarter.
+Revenue rose 25.8% while cost of sales rose 21.8% to $523 million from a year earlier.